Peej11/mainsail-installer/README.md

 # How to Install
 Copy the contents of this repository to your home directory on the pi.
-Copy a working `printer.cfg` with the edits from [here](https://github.com/meteyou/mainsail#configure-klipper-api) to your home directory.
+Copy a working `printer.cfg` to your home directory.
 The script will copy a sample `printer.cfg` if no config is detected but it may cause issues in its current form.
 Run `chmod +x ~/mainsail-installer/mainsail-installer.sh` to make executable.
 Run `~/mainsail-installer/mainsail-installer.sh` to start the install.